 An international YRE competition is held each year in which winning national entries compete.
-Timing, categories, submission requirements and judging criteria can be found here.
+Timing, categories, submission requirements and judging criteria can be found below.
 The same rules apply to YRE campaigns.

-YRE is open to secondary or high schools, colleges and youth groups.
-To take part, contact FEE's national member organisation running the programme and/or competition.
+YRE is open to those aged 11-21 whether participating alone or through their school, college, university or youth group.
+To find out more, contact FEE's national member organisation running the programme and/or competition.
 National operator details can be found under Contacts.
-Any young person aged between 11 and 21 can participate as long as their school, college or group is registered.

-Schools are encouraged to use YRE as a cross-curriculum tool to make learning more fun and to help students investigate relevant issues and create submissions developed in different subjects, for example, physics, chemistry, English and computer science.
+Supervisors are encouraged to use YRE as a cross-curriculum tool to make learning more fun and to help students investigate relevant issues and create submissions developed in different subjects, for example physics, chemistry, English and computer science.

 Registration requirements differ nationally and participants must also register at ‘YRE Connect’ on the homepage which facilitates global collaboration.